xavier268/mywebdriver/README.md

 This relies on the **synchroneous** version of the driver.
 Use java8 facilities (such as CompletableFuture.async if needed for async access).

+# Known bugs and limitations

+* Trying to resize window to maximum size will crash the browser when running on grid.
+It seems to work fine on a local browser ...